darthsebulba04/homeassistant/README.md

 # Home Assistant Configuration

-The goal of this setup is to create a home automation system that had no cloud dependancy.
-After losing almost all cloud-only based services over the last year, I decided to DIY all of it and hopefully never have to deal with that again.
+The goal of this setup is to create a home automation system that has no cloud dependancy.
+After losing almost all cloud controlled based services over the last year, I decided to DIY all of it and never deal with that again.
 There are no hubs or outside controllers in this.
 Everything is controlled with a standard install of [Home Assistant] on a Raspberry Pi.

 Everything but the [Nest] thermostat is controlled locally and has no online requirement.